 You’re going to get anywhere from three to four maybe five or seven miles of range per hour of charging.
 If you charge for 10 hours, you can hope for 40 or 50 miles of range, and that’s a long time to charge to get so little.

-If you want to charge your Tesla from 10% to 80% of state of charge, it takes more than 40 hours to get that purpose (Use our EV Charging Time Calculator to estimate your Tesla vehicle charge time).
+If you want to charge your Tesla from 10% to 80% of state of charge, it takes more than 40 hours to get that purpose.

-But you don’t need to do anything else, just plugging one end into a wall and the other end into your Tesla, and then charging starts!
+You don’t need to do anything else.
+Just plug one end into a wall and the other end into your Tesla, and then charging starts!

 2. Tesla Mobile Connector – NEMA 14-50 Adapter